10 May What is kayaking?

 All our Instructors are fully qualified British Canoeing Paddlesport leaders as well as Beach and Surf Safety Lifeguards.
 Our instructors have years of personal experience in the water, and attend regular site-specific staff training.
 We also work in close partnership with the RNLI to ensure your safety in and out of the water.

-Purpose built centre on the beach with changing rooms and lockers.
+We have a purpose built centre on the beach with changing rooms and lockers.
 Many of our kayak sessions run straight off the beach on our doorstep.
 Other awesome locations only a short walk or 5 minute drive away.
 Great discounts for all customers in local shops, bars and restaurants.
 We are number 1 on Trip Advisor for activities in Newquay.

 Yes.
 We are open all year round to offer all of our activities including kayaking.
 Thanks to the gulf stream, Cornwall enjoys relatively mild winters with sea temperatures rarely dropping below 10 degrees even in coldest months.
 We provide you with a thick 5mm winter wetsuit and neoprene wetsuit socks to keep you warm.
 We also have heated changing rooms at the centre.